IKIM-Essen/RiboSnake/README.md

 Fill up the `metadata.txt` with the information of your samples:

     Please be careful to not include spaces between the commas.
 If there is a column, that you don't have any information about, please leave it empty and simply go on with the next column.

 Test your configuration by performing a dry-run via

     snakemake --use-conda -n

 Executing the workflow takes two steps:

     Data preparation: snakemake --cores $N --use-conda data_prep Workflow execution: snakemake --cores $N --use-conda

 using `$N` cores.

+When running on snakemake > 8.0 we recommend setting the --shared-fs-usage none as well as setting the environment variable TEMP to a local directory to prevent problems with the usage of the fs-storage system.
+The environment variable can be set like this:

+    conda activate your_environment_name
+    export TEMP=/path/to/local/tmp

+Then run the snakemake command like above with the addition of the storage flag:

+    snakemake --cores $N --use-conda --shared-fs-usage none

 ### Step 5: Investigate results